PythiaSocialTech/sirqle/README.md

 ## Config Module

 The `Config` class is used to configure the connection the database.
-It uses the `HTTPClient` and requires the following arguments depending on the desired method:
+It uses the `SurrealHTTP` client and requires the following arguments depending on the desired method:

-> 1.Manually enter the params
+> 1. Manually enter the parameters

 - `url` : URL of the database
 - `namespace` : The namespace of the database